-Learn About Our Free Business Resources !
+Learn About the Library's Free Online Business Resources !

 Information on 24 million U.S. businesses, 260 million U.S. consumers, 4 million U.S. new businesses and U.S. new movers/homeowners.
 Includes Canadian businesses.

 Comprehensive business-to-consumer market data including company profiles, product/brand information with investment reports, rankings and market-share data.

 ACT Strategies & Tips - next 3 Tuesdays

 High school students are invited to attend a free 3-part ACT prep seminar on Tuesday, August 12, 19 and 26 from 3-4 p.m.
 Conducted by College Tutors of Ann Arbor, these seminars will prepare students for the four sections of the ACT exam, to be taken nationally on September 13.
 Attendees will work with real ACT tests, examine numerous problems and improve their knowledge in each section.
 Reserve a spot today - call 734-453-0750, ext 4 or sign up online.

 It's almost summer vacation season and time to start discovering the museums and other activities around the state of Michigan.
 Just go online and print off free or discounted passes to over 109 arts and cultural organizations around the state participating in 2014, including Greenmead Historical Park in Livonia, Chippewa Nature Center in Midland , University of Michigan Museum of Natural History, Waterford Historic Village and many others.
 For more information on the MAP program, the MI Big Green Gym, and Tickets & More, please visit our Michigan Activity Passes page.
 For a quick listing of the places included in MAP for 2014, see the new brochure!